genomika/summercourse/Course_Materials/alignment/Tutorial.md

 -n	Controls the number of mismatches (or fraction of bases in a given alignment that can be mismatches) in the entire alignment (including the seed) (default = 0.04)
 -t	Controls the number of threads

 The rest of the options control the details of how much a mismatch or gap is penalized, limits on the number of acceptable hits per read, and so on.
-Much more information can be accessed at the BWA manual page.
+Much more information can be accessed at the [BWA manual page](http://bio-bwa.sourceforge.net/bwa.shtml).

 For a simple alignment like this, we can just go with the default alignment parameters, with one exception.
-At TACC, we want to optimize our alignment speed by allocating more than one thread (-t) to the alignment.
-We want to run 2 tasks, and will use a minimum of one 16-core node.
-So we can assign 8 cores to each alignment by specifying -t 8.
+At the server, we want to optimize our alignment speed by allocating more than one thread (-t) to the alignment.
+We want to run 2 tasks, and will use a minimum of one 2-core node.
+So we can assign 2 cores to each alignment by specifying -t 2.

 Also note that bwa writes its (binary) output to standard output by default, so we need to redirect that to a .sai file.
 And of course we need to redirect standard error to a log file, one per file.
+The '&' means run in background.
+It is useful for long jobs to run in background.

-Create an aln.cmds file (using nano) with the following lines:
+Run the following lines:

-    bwa aln -t 8 sacCer3/sacCer3.fa fq/Sample_Yeast_L005_R1.cat.fastq.gz > yeast_R1.sai 2> aln.yeast_R1.log
+    bwa aln -t 2 data/ucsc.hg19 fq/510-7-ANGELA-SANTOS-BRCA_S8_L001_R1_001.fastq.gz > BRCA_R1.sai 2> aln.brca_R1.log &
-    bwa aln -t 8 sacCer3/sacCer3.fa fq/Sample_Yeast_L005_R2.cat.fastq.gz > yeast_R2.sai 2> aln.yeast_R2.log
+    bwa aln -t 2 data/ucsc.hg19 fq/510-7-ANGELA-SANTOS-BRCA_S8_L001_R2_001.fastq.gz > BRCA_R2.sai 2> aln.brca_R2.log &

 Since you have directed standard error to log files, you can use a neat trick to monitor the progress of the alignment: tail -f.
 The -f means "follow" the tail, so new lines at the end of the file are displayed as they are added to the file.

     # Use Ctrl-c to stop the output any time
-    tail -f aln.yeast_R1.log
+    tail -f aln.brca_R1.log

 When it's done you should see two .sai files.
 Next we use the bwa sampe command to pair the reads and output SAM format data.
 For this command you provide the same reference prefix as for bwa aln, along with the two .sai files and the two original FASTQ files.

 Again bwa writes its output to standard output, so redirect that to a .sam file.
 (Note that bwa sampe is "single threaded" – it does not have an option to use more than one processor for its work.)
-We'll just execute this at the command line – not in a batch job.
+We'll just execute this at the command line.

-    bwa sampe sacCer3/sacCer3.fa yeast_R1.sai yeast_R2.sai fq/Sample_Yeast_L005_R1.cat.fastq.gz fq/Sample_Yeast_L005_R2.cat.fastq.gz > yeast_pairedend.sam
+    bwa sampe data/ucsc.hg19 BRCA_R1.sai BRCA_R2.sai fq/510-7-ANGELA-SANTOS-BRCA_S8_L001_R1_001.fastq.gz  fq/510-7-ANGELA-SANTOS-BRCA_S8_L001_R2_001.fastq.gz > brca_pairedend.sam

 You did it!
 You should now have a SAM file that contains the alignments.
 It's just a text file, so take a look with head, more, less, tail, or whatever you feel like.
 In the next section, with samtools, you'll learn some additional ways to analyze the data once you create a BAM file.